Richard Winters: Military service

-World War II
+Second World War

 Training

-On August 25, 1941, Winters enlisted in the Army.
-He would write in his memoirs that he "had no desire to get into the war" but joined to fulfill a one-year requirement of service and to avoid being drafted later.

-In September, he underwent basic training at Camp Croft, South Carolina.
-He remained at Camp Croft to help train draftees and other volunteers, while the rest of his battalion was deployed to Panama.
+Winters wrote in his memoirs that he chose to volunteer for induction under Selective Service after graduating college and complete the required one year of service rather than waiting for a conventional call-up at a later date that might "interrupt a promising business career," subsequently availing himself of any future service commitment should the United States remain neutral; though Winters "felt a strong sense of duty," he "had no desire to get into the war."
+Winters was inducted into the Army on August 25, 1941, at the New Cumberland Reception Center near Harrisburg, Pennsylvania.
+In September, he was assigned to Camp Croft, South Carolina, for basic training.
+While the rest of his fellow trainees were deployed to units stationed in the Panama Canal Zone in early December, Winters remained at Camp Croft to help train draftees and other volunteers.
 In April 1942, four months after the United States entered World War II, he was selected to attend Officer Candidate School (OCS) at Fort Benning, Georgia.
 There he became friends with Lewis Nixon, with whom he would serve throughout the war.
 He was commissioned as a second lieutenant in the infantry after graduating from OCS on July 2, 1942.

 During his officer training, Winters decided to join the parachute infantry, part of the U.S. Army's new airborne forces.
 Upon completing training, he returned to Camp Croft to train another class of draftees as there were no positions available in the paratroopers at that time.
-After five weeks, he received orders to join the 506th Parachute Infantry Regiment (506th PIR) at Camp Toccoa (formerly Camp Toombs) in Georgia.
+After five weeks, he received orders to join the 506th Parachute Infantry Regiment (506th PIR) at Camp Toccoa in Georgia.
 The 506th was commanded by Colonel Robert Sink.

 Winters arrived at Toccoa in mid-August 1942 and was assigned to Company E, 2nd Battalion, 506th PIR, which later became better known as "Easy Company" in accordance with the contemporaneous Joint Army/Navy Phonetic Alphabet.
 Serving under First Lieutenant Herbert Sobel, Winters was made platoon leader of 2nd Platoon, earning a promotion to first lieutenant in October 1942 and made acting company executive officer, although this was not made official until May 1943.
 The 506th PIR was an experimental unit, the first regiment to undertake airborne training as a formed unit.
 The training at Toccoa was very tough.
 Of the 500 officers who had volunteered, only 148 completed the course; of 5,000 enlisted volunteers, only 1,800 were ultimately selected for duty as paratroopers.